combat-sars-cov-2/okapi/README.md

 <!-- ABOUT WORKBENCH -->
-## About Workbench Okapi
+## About Workbench CLI

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Workbench-okapi is the toolbelt for managing a workbench (consisting of Galaxy and IRIDA) pioneered by SANBI - UWC team.
+Workbench-cli is the toolbelt for managing a workbench (consisting of Galaxy and IRIDA) pioneered by SANBI - UWC team.

 The workbench has the following high level commands:
-* workbench-okapi deploy (coming soon)
+* workbench-cli deploy (coming soon)
-* workbench-okapi install
+* workbench-cli install
-* workbench-okapi start
+* workbench-cli start
-* workbench-okapi stop
+* workbench-cli stop
-* workbench-okapi uninstall (coming soon)
+* workbench-cli uninstall (coming soon)

 Of course, the project will keep developing in fautures and utilities.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this Workbench okapi tool!

-Use the `BLANK_README.md` to get started (for contributions - dev, tests, documentation).

 <p align="right">(<a href="#top">back to top</a>)</p>